KEY POINTS

 Can I get NBN 250?

-NBN 250 is limited to just Fibre to the Premises (FTTP) and some Hybrid Fibre Coaxial (HFC) connections.
-Some providers, such as Telstra, Aussie Broadband, Vodafone, iPrimus, Kogan, Superloop and Optus all provide various NBN 250 options, but restrict these services to FTTP and eligible HFC connections only.
+In order to sign up to NBN 250 plans, your home will need to be connected to one of the fast NBN connection types.
+Your home will need to be connected with either a Fibre to the Premises (FTTP) connection and, in some cases, a Hybrid Fibre Coaxial (HFC) connection.
+Some providers, such as Telstra, Aussie Broadband, Superloop and Optus will restrict NBN 250 plans services to FTTP and eligible HFC connections only.

 Some Aussie homes may now be eligible for a free NBN fibre upgrade which will allow you to sign up to an NBN 250 plan once your home is upgraded to an FTTP connection.